The Best Potato Salad Recipe Ever

 Use the good quality refrigerated relish that tastes fresh, has large chunks, and stays firm.
 Otherwise, the dense ultra-sweet shelved variety might overwhelm the flavor of the dressing.

 If you can’t find “good relish”, finely dice firm refrigerated sweet pickles instead.

 Make sure to use yellow mustard for flavor and color.
 Sometimes mom adds half yellow mustard and half dijon mustard, but if it’s going to be one or the other, you have to use classic yellow mustard.

 Apple cider vinegar, celery seeds, and a little bit of paprika round out the dressing flavor.

 3) Mix the potatoes and the dressing while the potatoes are still warm.
-Add chopped hard boiled eggs for richness, celery for crunch, sweet onions for zippy bite, and fresh chopped dill for an herbaceous punch.
+Add chopped hard-boiled eggs for richness, celery for crunch, sweet onions for a zippy bite, and fresh chopped dill for a herbaceous punch.